microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 ## Overview

 In this lab, you will learn how you can use Release Management(RM) in Azure DevOps to deploy a Java web application to [Apache Tomcat](http://tomcat.apache.org/){:target="_blank"} with a MySQL database on Azure.
 Apache Tomcat is an open-source Java Servlet Container developed by the Apache Software Foundation (ASF).
-MySQL is a popular open-source relational database management system.
+MySQL is a very popular open-source relational database management system.

 For this lab, you will use Azure App Service and Azure Database for MySQL, a relational database service based on the open source MySQL Server engine.
-It is a fully managed database as a service offering capable of handing mission-critical workload with predictable performance and dynamic scalability.
+It is a fully managed database as a service,  capable of handing mission-critical workload with predictable performance and dynamic scalability.

 {% include note.html content= "This article deploys a Java app to App Service on Windows.
 To deploy a **Net Core App** container to Azure, please see  [deploying Docker .NET Core container to Azure App Service](../docker){:target=\"_blank\"}.
 To deploy a Dockerized Java application, see [Deploying a Dockerized Java App to Azure Web App for Containers](../dockerjava/){:target=\"_blank\"}" %}